AD0MZ/All-Band-Adjustable-Dipole/README.md

 #### Status:  Two protoypes contructed and tested.
   - Ready for constructive input and suggestions for improvment.
 (More weatherproof?
 Better / Simpler Stepper Control?
 Etc?)

-**Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process and a productino process.
+**Disclaimer:  I am a beginner with the tools I chose for this project, so it's as much a learning process and a production process.

 #### Tools Used:
   - OpenSCAD.
 Wanted to learn it.
 Experienced TurboCad Deluxe user, but it lacks proper 3D tools.